jpfiset/draft-jpfiset-attestationkey-eku/draft-jpfiset-lamps-attestationkey-eku.md

 evidence.
 This allows recipients of signed evidence to trust that the associated key is controlled according to the constraints specified in this document.

+# Terminology

+Much of the terms used in this specification are borrowed from RATS ({{!RFC9334}}).
+Readers of this specification should review the RATS architecture and its terminology to put in context the text presented in this specification.

+Attestation Key : A key under the control of the Attester and reserved for the purpose of signing collected claims.

 # Extended Key Usage for Attestation Key

 This specification defines the KeyPurposeId id-kp-attestationKey.
-This KeyPurposeId is reserved for attestation keys.
+This KeyPurposeId is reserved for Attestation Keys.

-The term "signing attestation evidence" refers to performing a digital signature using an attestation key over content that includes claims about the target environment (see {{!RFC9334}}).
+The term "signing attestation evidence" refers to performing a digital signature using an Attestation Key over content that includes claims about the target environment (see {{!RFC9334}}).

-An attestation key must be associated with the "digital signing" key usage, as any other keys used to performed digital signature.
-Furthermore, an attestation key must adhere to the following constraints:
+An Attestation Key must be associated with the "digital signing" key usage, as any other keys used to performed digital signature.
+Furthermore, an Attestation Key MUST adhere to the following constraints:

-* An attestation key SHOULD be used only by an attester to digitally sign claims that the attester can be observed in the target environment.
-The attester SHOULD not use the attestation key for any other purpose (dedication).
+* An Attestation Key SHOULD be used only by an Attester to digitally sign claims that the Attester can observe in the target environment.
+The Attester SHOULD not use the Attestation Key for any other purpose (dedication).

-* An attestation key MUST not be controlled by any entity other than the associated attester.
-This constraint is to ensure that other entity can not impersonate the attester (non-repudiation).
+* An Attestation Key MUST not be controlled by any entity other than the associated Attester.
+This constraint is to ensure that other entity can not impersonate the Attester (non-repudiation).

 ## Including the EKU for Attestation Key in Certificates